 3. A mattress topper will help extend the life of a mattress, especially a no turn Memory foam mattress as you can turn and rotate the topper to reduce compression or wear.
 It can also be replaced more easily and cost-effectively than the entire mattress.

 4. Usually, the topper is made of the same or similar material as the mattress ie memory foam with a memory foam topper vs natural wool pocket sprung bed with a wool or cashmere topper.
 This is to keep consistency with the mattresses comfort and response levels.
-However, there is nothing to stop you experimenting with different topper materials.
+However, there is nothing to stop you from experimenting with different topper materials.

 5. A mattress topper can make a good bed fantastic, and make a bad bed much more bearable!